 Energy Efficient Homes

-Fresh air supply ventilation systems, such as an Ultra Aire Whole House Ventilating Dehumidifier, allow improved control and treatment of the air that enters the house.
+Fresh air supply ventilation systems, such as an Santa Fe Whole House Ventilating Dehumidifier, allow improved control and treatment of the air that enters the house.
 By slightly pressurizing the house, these systems minimize outdoor pollutants in the living space and reduce the potential for backdrafting of combustion gases from fireplaces and appliances.
-Ultra Aire Whole House Ventilating Dehumidifiers filter and dehumidify outdoor air before introducing it to your home.
+Santa Fe Whole House Ventilating Dehumidifiers filter and dehumidify outdoor air before introducing it to your home.

 To learn more about whole home performance and how ventilation and moisture control play a vital role visit Indoor airPLUS.

 Energy efficient homes — both new and existing — require mechanical ventilation to maintain indoor air quality.